absaGH/cd0354-monolith-to-microservices-project/README.md

 Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.

 ### 3. Running the Application
-To run the application first create the necessary docker as follow:
+To run the application first create the necessary docker images as follow:
 * Remove unused and dangling images
    `docker image prune --all`
 * Run this command from the directory where you have the "docker-compose-build.yaml" file present